Comments

 I see you saying these two things

-gee, I'm sorry I misunderstood, I thought you still hated Trump.
+gee, I'm sorry I misunderstood, I thought you still hated Trump and thought he could do nothing right

 also the current reality is that once the vaccines are allocated to a state, currently the states make the choice who goes first, the governors. that's why they were bitching they couldn't get straight how many they would get, so they could plan allocation, and that's exactly what Perna was apologizing for.